Other private issues

 Salon "La Lonja"

-This simple typewritten note for 50c is catalogued as from Mexico City but is in fact from Veracruz.
+This simple typewritten note for 50c used to be catalogued as from Mexico City but is in fact from Veracruz.
 Braulio Aparicio advertised his restauant in The Mexican Herald from May to September 1914.

 Compañía Limitada de Luz Eléctrica, Fuerza y Tracción de Veracruz